 For the majority of patients, Duane syndrome does not require surgical treatment.
 Surgery for Duane syndrome is indicated for one of four reasons:

-• To eliminate a socially unacceptable head position
+• To eliminate a significant abnormal head position

 • To eliminate a significant upshoot or downshoot.

 The goal of treatment is to restore satisfactory eye alignment in the straight-ahead position, eliminate an abnormal head posture and to prevent amblyopia.
-In most cases, eye muscle surgery is required.
+Eye muscle surgery is not always required.
 Because the function of the affected nerve and muscle cannot be restored, the other eye muscles are adjusted to compensate and allow for better eye alignment.

-Surgery cannot fix the problem of nerves that are miswired.
-By moving the eye muscles surgery can compensate for the miswiring.
-Because surgery doesn’t “really” fix the problem, surgery cannot restore normal eye movement, but surgery can (and usually does) substantially improve the situation.
+Surgery cannot actually fix the problem of nerves that are miswired, but can move muscles to compensate for the miswiring.
+Because surgery cannot fix the problem of the abnormal nerves, surgery cannot restore normal eye movement.
+However, surgery can (and usually does) substantially improve the situation.
 The full effect of the surgery may take some weeks to become apparent.
-There is a low incidence of unexpected or inadequate results.

 National Human Genome Research Institute